Sudhanshu1Jangid/stockprice_prediction-/README.md

-# 📈 StockSage: Stock Price Prediction and Portfolio Analysis
+# 📈 Stock Price Prediction and Portfolio Analysis

 ## 🚀 Overview

-StockSage is a powerful web application for stock market analysis, portfolio management, and next-day price prediction using advanced deep learning techniques.
+Powerful web application for stock market analysis, portfolio management, and next-day price prediction using advanced deep learning techniques.
 Built with Python, TensorFlow's LSTM neural network, and Streamlit, it provides accurate forecasts, comprehensive analytics, and a user-friendly interface.

 ## 🔍 Features